Tasks

 Note: Zero Stage Bootloader (ZSBL)

-If you use commands in Debugging to start Tacos & freeze Tacos's execution, QEMU will wait exactly at the first instruction, which will be executed by the machine later.
-The first few executed instructions are called (at least in riscv world) the Zero Stage Bootloader (ZSBL).
+If you use commands in Debugging to start Tacos & freeze Tacos's execution, QEMU will wait at the very first instruction, which will be executed by the machine later.
+The first few executed instructions are called (at least in the RISC-V world) the Zero Stage Bootloader (ZSBL).
 In real machines, the ZSBL is most likely located in a ROM firmware on the board.
-The ZSBL reads some machine information, initializes a few registers based on them, and then passes contrl to SBI using jmp instructions.
+The ZSBL reads some machine information, initializes a few registers based on them, and then passes control to SBI using

 Question

-1. Before entering the main function in main.rs, the SBI has already generated some output.
-Use breakpoints to stop the execution at the beginning of the main function.
-Read the output and answer following questions:
+mainfunction inmain.rs, the SBI would have already generated some output.
+Use breakpoints to stop the execution at the beginning of themainfunction.
+Read the output and answer the following questions:

 Question

-1. The functionality of SBI is basically the same as BIOS. e.g. When Tacos kernel wants to output some string to the console, it simply invokes interfaces provided by SBI.
-Tacos uses OpenSBI, an opensource riscv SBI implementation.
-Trace the execution of console_putchar in sbi.rs, and answer following questions:
+- The functionality of SBI is basically the same as BIOS. e.g. When Tacos kernel wants to output some string to the console, it simply invokes interfaces provided by SBI.
+Tacos uses OpenSBI, an open source RISC-V SBI implementation.
+Trace the execution of

 Question

-• Inside console_putchar, Tacos uses ecall instruction to transfer control to SBI.
-What's the value of register a6 and a7 when executing that ecall?
+console_putchar, Tacos uses theecallinstruction to transfer control to SBI.
+What are the values of registera6and registera7when executing thatecall?

 Kernel Monitor